heero83/flexbox/README.md

 * In FLEXBOX-4 I did work with align-items property, this time is about the cross axis unlike the previous lessons where I have worked along the main axis and we also have worked with the flex-direction property.

 * In FLEXBOX-5 we did work with the flex-direction property.

+* In FLEXBOX-6 we've worked with flexbox order.

+* In NAVBAR we built a responsive navigation bar using the properties we've learned in the previous lessons.

+* In FLEX-IMAGE-GRID I've built an image grid using the flexbox properties.